 On-site posters have been placed in public places in the study area to advertise the proposed project.
-These have been placed in the predominant languages in the area, viz. sePedi, siSwati and English (upper reservoir sites) and Afrikaans and English (lower reservoir sites).
+These have been placed in the predominant languages in the area, viz. sePedi, siSwati and English (upper reservoir sites) and Afrikaans and English (lower reservoir sites) - Refer to Appendix E for photographs of site notices.